demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

   // ...
 ```

 Elegant!
-Let's switch our attention to the `AsyncResult`
+Let's switch our attention to the `AsyncResult`.

-## Revisting the mapAsyncFailure function
+## Revisiting the mapAsyncFailure function

 Let's begin this change by looking at the signature of the `mapAsyncFailure` function